-- Cognitive Behavioural Therapy: This helps assist students in recognising and altering negative thought patterns, promoting resilience and positive behavior.
+- Cognitive Behavioural Therapy: This helps assist students in recognising and altering negative thought patterns, promoting resilience and positive behaviour.

 - Expressive Therapies: Art therapy, play therapy and psychodrama are utilised to provide experiential outlets for emotional expression.
 They aid in emotional regulation and self-expression.